-So far, we’ve taken a look at Bagshot Park, Sophie Wessex and Prince Edward’s home, had a deep dive into Prince Harry and Meghan Markle’s UK residence in Windsor, Frogmore Cottage, and explored Anmer Hall, where Prince William, Catherine, and their three children are on lockdown.
+So far, we've taken a look at Bagshot Park, Sophie Wessex and Prince Edward's home, had a deep dive into Prince Harry and Meghan Markle's former UK residence in Windsor, Frogmore Cottage, and explored Anmer Hall, where Prince William, Kate Middleton, and their three children spend time in the Norfolk countryside.

-With a look at all these gorgeous royal homes, we began to wonder – where do Mike and Zara Tindall live?
+With a look at all these gorgeous royal homes, we began to wonder—where do Princess Anne and Mike and Zara Tindall live?

 Where do Princess Anne and Zara and Mike Tindall live?

 Gatcombe Park is a 700-acre estate, and a private, royal country home.
-It’s main building is an impressive, Grade II listed home.
+Its main building is an impressive, Grade II listed home—which is where Princess Anne lives.

 The home sits within acres of land on the estate, where Princess Anne also holds annual equestrian events.